Skip to content

 • CMA certification may not be expired by more than 1 year.

-To request core course information, or to be placed on the mailing list for the course that you are interested in, please contact Jana Donnelly, R.N. via e-mail (jdonnelly@ncktc.edu) or via phone (785-623-6151) or Hays Administration at (785-625-2437).
-Please make sure to clearly indicate which class you are requesting information on and include your name, address, phone number, and e-mail address.
+To request core course information, or if you have any questions, please contact Silver VanWey, RN via email (svanwey@ncktc.edu) or via phone (785-623-6151).
+Please be sure to clearly indicate which class you are requesting information on and include your name, address, phone number and email address.

 Required Courses